 Externally cleaned surfaces shall be visually examined under a lighting level, including both general and supplementary lighting, of 2700 lux on the surfaces being examined.
-A lighting level of 1100 lux may be used upon CONTRACTOR’S approval.
-Visual examination shall be supplemented with closed circuit television cameras, borescopes, mirrors, and other aids, as necessary, to properly examine inaccessible or difficult-to-see surfaces.
+A lighting level of 1100 lux may be used upon the contractor’s approval.
+The visual examination shall be supplemented with closed-circuit television cameras, borescopes, mirrors, and other aids, as necessary, to properly examine inaccessible or difficult-to-see surfaces.
 Lights shall be positioned to prevent glare on the surfaces being examined.

 After inspection, cleaned piping shall be filled with nitrogen to 0.35 kg/cm2 g and sealed until plant start-up.
 The nitrogen pressure shall be checked regularly and topped up as required.

 Prior to Nitrogen filling, pipes shall be dried with dry air.
-During drying operation, moisture content of the incoming and outgoing air shall be monitored by the cleaning contractor to ensure the satisfactory completion of drying operation.
+During the drying operation, the moisture content of the incoming and outgoing air shall be monitored by the cleaning contractor to ensure the satisfactory completion of the drying operation.

-The INTERNAL CLEANING CONTRACTOR and CONTRACTOR are responsible for the health, safety and well being of field cleaning personnel and all other parties in the general environment where cleaning operations occur.
+The Internal cleaning contractors are responsible for the health, safety, and well-being of field cleaning personnel and all other parties in the general environment where cleaning operations occur.

-The INTERNAL CLEANING CONTRACTOR/CONTRACTOR shall employ proper and safe practices for storage, handling and disposal of chemicals and spent materials.
+The internal cleaning contractors shall employ proper and safe practices for the storage, handling, and disposal of chemicals and spent materials.

-The INTERNAL CLEANING CONTRACTOR shall enforce the use of protective clothing and safety accessories such as eye protection, face shields, gloves and breathing apparatus as required.
-INTERNAL CLEANING CONTRACTOR’S safety measures shall be submitted to the CONTRACTOR for approval.
+The internal cleaning contractor shall enforce the use of protective clothing and safety accessories such as eye protection, face shields, gloves, and breathing apparatus as required.
+Internal cleaning contractor’s safety measures shall be submitted to the Company for approval.

-The cleaning area shall be closed of the unauthorized personnel.
+The cleaning area shall be closed to unauthorized personnel.